kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 Here the job file specifies which workload configuration file, kwokctl configuration file, and seed file to use.
 It also specifies the output directory to save the results to, that scheduler logs and solver stats should be saved, and that the solver should be triggered manually over HTTP.
 Finally, it overrides/adds some settings in the workload configuration file (number of nodes, pods, priorities, and target utilization) and in the kwokctl configuration file (the Python solver timeout).

-#### Init script
+#### Bootstrap script

-To run the test jobs faster by parallelizing the evaluation using HPC resources (we used [UCloud](https://docs.cloud.sdu.dk/)), an init script `bootstrap.sh` is provided under `scripts/bootstrap/` that can be used to set up a job runner (HPC or VM) and run the tests.
+To run the test jobs faster by parallelizing the evaluation using HPC resources (we used [UCloud](https://docs.cloud.sdu.dk/)), a `bootstrap.sh` script is provided under `scripts/bootstrap/` that can be used to set up a job runner (HPC or VM) and run the tests.
 The script will ensure all prerequisites are installed and the tests are run.

-The init script accepts all parameters that the test script `test_runner.py` accepts, but the two main parameters to provide are:
+The bootstrap script accepts parameters that the `test_runner.py` script accepts, but the two main parameters to provide are:

-- `--content-dir`: Path to the `bootstrap` folder containing the init script and all content needed to run the tests.
+- `--content-dir`: path to the `bootstrap` folder created using the `make_bootstrap_folder.sh` script.
-- `--job-file`: Path to the job file to run (e.g. see already made jobs under `data/jobs/`).
+- `--job-file`: path to the job file to run (e.g. see jobs under `data/jobs/`).

 Note, that if the binary or docker image is not provided this script can also pull the repo and build the latest version before running the tests.

-##### Using Vagrant for init script development
+##### Using Vagrant for bootstrap script development

-To develop and test the init script it can be beneficial to run it in a VM on a local machine.
+To develop and test the bootstrap script it can be beneficial to run it in a VM on a local machine.
 For that reason, a `Vagrantfile` is provided in the root of the repo.
 Ensure the `bootstrap` folder is created first by running the `make_bootstrap_folder.sh` script.
-Using Vagrant, it will create an Ubuntu 22.04 VM with all prerequisites installed and the repo cloned.
+Using Vagrant, it will create an Ubuntu 22.04 VM with all prerequisites installed.
 To use it, install `Vagrant` (tested with v2.4.7) and `VirtualBox` (tested with v7.1.10), then run:

 ```bash
 vagrant up